 Limitations for Carrying the Length of the Knife as per Georgia Knife Law

-The length of the knife is also a vital factor in in Georgia because dangerous weapons may harm the citizens of the region.
+The length of the knife is also a vital factor in Georgia because dangerous weapons may harm the citizens of the region.
 Still, if you compare to the other states then the law of Georgia is quite liberal.
-According to the Georgia Knife Law Reform Bill – SB 49, you can carry 5-inch to 2-inch knife or blades, whether it is opened or concealed.
+According to the Georgia Knife Law Reform Bill – SB 49, you can carry 5-inch to 2-inch knives or blades, whether it is opened or concealed.
 There is no such Concealment Law for Georgia, so you can carry a knife in your pocket or in a bag without any restrictions.
-But if you carry longer knife than 12-inch then you have to give penalty under the Official Code of Georgia – Section 16-11-125.1 (HB 292) i.e. $500.
+But if you carry a longer knife than 12-inch then you have to give a penalty under the Official Code of Georgia – Section 16-11-125.1 (HB 292) i.e. $500.

 There is an exception on the length, remember that you can carry up to 5-inch long knife in a concealed way but not more than that.
 Carrying a 12-inch knife in a misleading way can be punishable under the state law with monetary compensation.
-Moreover, you cannot carry knives without the permission of the respective owners of some premises like school, vehicles and public buildings or the Peace Officer of the locality, but if you carry the knives with a valid permit in these places then the length should be not more than 2-inch as per the rule of Supreme Court in Georgia.
+Moreover, you cannot carry knives without the permission of the respective owners of some premises like schools, vehicles, and public buildings or the Peace Officer of the locality, but if you carry the knives with a valid permit in these places then the length should be no more than 2-inch as per the rule of Supreme Court in Georgia.

 Penalties for Breaching the State Knife Laws

 The legal rules of the Georgia Knife Law are friendly and liberal, but the penalties for breaching the necessary regulations are highly spiteful.
-So, remember that violation of different Federal Constitutions will be considered as a strict felony.
+So, remember that violation of different Federal Constitutions will be considered a strict felony.
 Moreover, you will be punished for these offenses by the following vicarious compensations:

 - The violation of O.C.G.A (h) 1 – Section 16-9-129 of Georgia Knife Law by not holding the knife license is an offense.
 For this misleading act, you have to compensate $10,000 or you will be imprisoned for 2-3 years.
 So, please be careful by making the license to carry any weapons or knives for your use.